MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-mashup-on-premises-cloud.md

 You can use the on-premises data gateway to merge or append on-premises and cloud data sources in the same query.
 This solution is helpful when you want to combine data from multiple sources without having to use separate queries.

 > [!NOTE]
-> This article applies only to semantic models that have cloud and on-premises data sources merged or appended in a single query.
-For semantic models that include separate queries, for instance, one that connects to an on-premises data source and the other to a cloud data source, the gateway doesn't execute the query for the cloud data source.
+> This article applies only to datasets that have cloud and on-premises data sources merged or appended in a single query.
+For datasets that include separate queries, for instance, one that connects to an on-premises data source and the other to a cloud data source, the gateway doesn't execute the query for the cloud data source.

 ## Prerequisites